 As with the seating systems above, Air Seat Innovations products absorb shock and vibrations to improve comfort levels.
 Furthermore, flexible and breathable stretch material reduces heat and moisture.

-As with the Airhawk and Wild Ass systems above, the Air Seat Innovations products come in at around the £100 price point.
+Similarly to the Airhawk and Wild Ass systems above, the Air Seat Innovations products come in at around the £130 price point.

 4. Conformax Ultraflex Comfort Cushion (Gel, Air & Foam)